 The West Rim experiences a much more consistent desert climate than other rims of the canyon.
 The West Rim receives approximately 300 sunny days each year.
 The temperature here ranges between 90-100 F (32-37 C) in summer and 30-40 F (-1-4 C) in winter.
 The canyon floor at the West Rim is often a higher temperature than the surface due to the heat retention within the canyon walls.

 Can I access the Grand Canyon floor at the West Rim?

 Absolutely!
-Visitors wishing to experience the canyon floor can do so at the West Rim.
-The West Rim is the only region of the Grand Canyon that allows helicopter landings on the very bottom.
+Visitors wishing to experience the canyon floor can do so at the Grand Canyon West.
+Since it is not part of a national park but, instead, tribal land, the West Rim is the only region of the Grand Canyon that allows helicopter landings on the very bottom.
 Daily helicopter tours operating at the West Rim transport passengers to the canyon floor near the bank of the Colorado River.